ando76/CSS-Guidelines/README.md

 that markup won’t change. **Write selectors that target what you want, not what happens to be there already.**

-For a full write up please see my article
-[Shoot to kill; CSS selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/)
+For a full write up please see Harry Roberts' article [Shoot to kill; CSS selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/)

 ## `!important`

-It is okay to use `!important` on helper classes only.
-To add `!important` preemptively is fine, e.g. `.error{ color:red!important }`, as you know you will **always** want this rule to take precedence.
+Avoid using `!important`.

 Using `!important` reactively, e.g. to get yourself out of nasty specificity situations, is not advised.
 Rework your CSS and try to combat these issues by